playframework/playframework/documentation/manual/releases/Migration25.md

 ## Replaced static methods with dependency injection

 If you are using `controllers.ExternalAssets` in your routes file you must either set `routesGenerator := InjectedRoutesGenerator` in your `build.sbt` or you must use the `@` symbol in front of the route like `GET /some/path @controllers.ExternalAssets.at`

+## Removed Plugins API

+Play's Plugin API was deprecated in 2.4, and has been removed.

+To create reusable components that are dependency injection independent, please use Play's module system [`play.api.inject.Module`](api/scala/play/api/inject/Module.html).
+Otherwise, a singleton bound to a dependency injected module (either [[Scala|ScalaDependencyInjection]] or [[Java|JavaDependencyInjection]]) is usually enough to replace the Plugin API completely.

+As part of this effort, the [[modules directory|ModuleDirectory]] has been refactored to only include up to date modules that do not use the Plugin API.

 ## Refactored Logback as an optional dependency